 These beautiful recital kits are the perfect way to save yourself time & energy as you prepare for your studio recital, & give your event a polished, professional, and cohesive look!
+These recital kits are created to be used in Google Slides™.
 Each kit is editable in Google Slides™ and is so easy to use!
-The kits include invitations, programs, & certificates in multiple colors and … Read More about How to Create Professional Recital Programs – The Easy Way!
+The … Read More about How to Create Professional Recital Programs – The Easy Way!

 Sight-reading is an incredibly valuable skill for musicians.
 While some students naturally gravitate towards exploring new music and sight-reading fearlessly, others are more hesitant to begin developing this important skill.
 I created “The Great Sight-Reading Challenge” to give all of my students some sight-reading motivation and to challenge them to sight-read three pieces or sight-reading … Read More about Develop Strong Sight-Readers with “The Great Sight-Reading Challenge”